Decorative service page background

 Professional infographic showing a complete sprain recovery protocol for athletes, featuring five main sections: immediate response protocol with RICE method timeline, light therapy treatment specifications with wavelength and duration details, progressive strength rehabilitation phases with specific exercises and timeframes, anti-inflammatory nutrition strategy with daily intake recommendations, and long-term prevention framework including warm-up routines and equipment replacement schedules.
 Each section includes specific measurements, timeframes, and evidence-based recommendations presented in a clean, medical-style layout with icons representing different treatment modalities.

-How to Eat for a Faster Recovery
+Eating for a Faster Sprain Recovery

 While treatments like light therapy and physical therapy are essential for healing a sprain, don't overlook the power of your diet.
 The food you eat provides the building blocks your body needs to repair damaged tissue, manage inflammation, and get you back to your routine.
 Think of your nutrition as a critical part of your recovery team.
 By making strategic choices in the kitchen, you can support your body’s natural healing process and shorten your downtime.
 It’s a simple, effective way to take control of your recovery from the inside out.